ccp137/DynamicViz/README.md

 ## Details on Cross-section Viewer

 The Python script plot_cross_sections_as_html.py can plot the 3D velocity model as depth slices and cross-sections side by side.
 The input file for this example is the same as the model viewer example.
 The output HTML allows user to slice the 3D model in three different directions.
 A screenshot of the HTML file is shown below.
+An interactive version can be found at https://volweb.utk.edu/~cchai1/Viz/WUS_cross_section_viewer.html.

 ![image](https://github.com/ccp137/DynamicViz/blob/master/Figures/Cross_sections.png)